 Family Drug Court is partially funded through a grant from the Ohio Department of Mental Health and Addiction Services.
 Family Drug Court assists clients of Lorain County Children Services (LCCS) who are drug/alcohol dependent and their children have either been adjudicated abused, neglected or dependent, or the clients are involved with LCCS on unofficial/In-Home cases.
-Participation in Family Drug Court is voluntary, but upon agreeing to participate, a Court order or Participant Agreement requires compliance.
+Participation in Family Drug Court is voluntary, but upon agreeing to participate, a Court order or

+Participant Agreement requires compliance.
 Compliance is expected with all program components.
 The ultimate goals are for participants to retain or regain custody of their children, working towards completion of the case plan components and maintaining sobriety.
 Failure to comply can result in LCCS seeking permanent family/relative placement, temporary custody, permanent custody, foster care or adoption.

-The Family Drug Court team is comprised of the Honorable Judge Debra L. Boros (who presides over Family Drug Court), Program Coordinator, Court Case Manager, treatment counselor from The LCADA Way, a representative from Voices for Children (guardian ad litem program), Elyria YWCA, Faith House, the Nord Center and a designated caseworker from Lorain County Children Services.
+The Family Drug Court team is comprised of the Honorable Judge Sherry L. Glass (who presides over Family Drug Court), Program Coordinator, Court Case Manager, treatment counselor from The LCADA Way, a representative from Voices for Children (guardian ad litem program), Elyria YWCA, Faith House, the Nord Center and a designated caseworker from Lorain County Children Services.
 Collaboration between agencies provides In-Kind services addressing drug/alcohol dependency, parenting skills, domestic violence awareness, life-skills preparation, employment guidance and assistance in obtaining housing.
 Mental health counseling is also an integral part of the program.

-The Family Drug Court was awarded final certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence by the Ohio Supreme Court.
-Reapplication for continued certification will occur in 2017.
+In 2017, the Family Drug Court received ongoing certification and recognition as a Specialized Docket as outlined by the Rules of Superintendence and the Ohio Supreme Court.

-- 22 Clients served (21 females and 1 male)
+- 21 Clients served (21 females and 1 male)

 - 10 Clients terminated due to failure to comply with LCCS, treatment and/or mental health components

-- 11 Children placed outside the home with a parent or relative
+- 4 Children placed outside the home with a parent or relative

 - 7 Children placed in foster care

-- 1 Family Drug Court Graduate
+- 5 Family Drug Court Graduates